herpiko/gakun/README.md

 Gakun is an SSH key manager that allows you to manage and switch your SSH keys per host easily.
 Unlike [skm](https://github.com/TimothyYe/skm), which manages keys in separate directories and utilizes symbolic links, Gakun manages SSH keys directly within the `~/.ssh` directory, as it should be.
 This approach ensures that whenever you want to return to manual management, you will still have great control over your keys.

+This software is still in heavy development.
+Please use it at your own risk.

 ## Usage
 ```
 NAME: